bonn0062/GSoD/absolute_beginners.rst

 When you're accessing elements, remember that indexing starts at 0.
 That means that, if you want to access the first element in your array, you'll be accessing element "0".

-- How to create an array (ndarray object)

 How to create a basic array
 ---------------------------